MatthewWeigand99/BookRatingSystem/README.md

     -TableViewer class
         -Attached to button in main class, when pressed it shows the entire table data about a user's books.

+    -AddBookPanel class
+        -Enter a book's title, author, length, genre, and rating into the MySQL database.

 # End Goal?